 Many women often have co-workers escort them to their cars, especially if they work late shifts (nurses, waitresses, bartenders, etc).
 Why?
 Thousands of women each year report being accosted, assaulted or sexually assaulted either in a parking garage or parking lot because there was a lack of security.
 This can be traumatic and mentally damaging for the victim.

 If you have been injured on the premises of a business due to lack of security measures, you need to reach out to Neufeld, Kleinberg and Pinkiert, PA.
 Their personal injury attorneys are some of the best in South Florida.
 It is incumbent upon a business to look out for the best interest and safety of their clients.
 Anything less is unacceptable.
-If you have been violated, set up a consultation with Neufeld, Kleinberg and Pinkiert, PA.
+If you have been violated, contact us to set up a consultation with Neufeld, Kleinberg and Pinkiert, PA.
 Let them fight back for you.